Clastify logo

 Cis–trans isomerism in alkenes and cycloalkanes

 Cis–trans isomerism is configurational stereoisomerism caused by restricted rotation, where groups can sit on the same side or on opposite sides of a reference plane.
-In non-cyclic alkenes, the C=C double bond restricts rotation.
+In non-cyclic alkenes, the C=CC=C double bond causes the restricted rotation.
 For an alkene to show cis–trans isomerism, each carbon atom of the double bond must be attached to two different groups.

 A cis isomer is a stereoisomer in which two identical or corresponding groups lie on the same side of the reference plane.
 A trans isomer is a stereoisomer in which those groups lie on opposite sides of the reference plane.
 But-2-ene shows cis–trans isomerism; propene does not, because one double-bond carbon has two identical hydrogen atoms.